cityofaustin/vision-zero/toolbox/README.md

 ## Archive

 These toolbox scripts were deleted from the repository.
 Most of them are incompatible with v2.0 of our database.
-These deletions were commited at hash `569511cc0d598120be4146920623f55c1a8501a3`.
+These deletions were committed at hash `569511cc0d598120be4146920623f55c1a8501a3`.

 ##### `s3_restore_cr3_pdfs/`